edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 There are two versions of Bot Manager.
 Key differences between these versions are highlighted below.

--   **Bot Manager Standard:** This version is designed to mitigate basic bots by requiring a browser to solve a JavaScript-based challenge.
+-   **Standard Bot Manager:** This version is designed to mitigate basic bots by requiring a browser to solve a JavaScript-based challenge.
--   **Bot Manager Advanced:** This version provides all of the functionality that comes with Bot Manager Standard.
+-   **Advanced Bot Manager:** This version provides all of the functionality that comes with Standard Bot Manager.
 Additionally, it provides:
     -   Automatic detection of known bots (e.g., search engine bots) and bad bots, including those that spoof good bots, through the analysis of requests and behavior.
     -   Additional types of criteria through which you may profile an undesired bot.
     -   Additional enforcement actions that can be applied to bot traffic.
     -   The ability to bypass bot detection for specific traffic profiles.
     -   Actionable near real-time data on detected bots through which you may fine-tune your configuration to reduce false positives.
+-   **Premier Bot Manager:** This version provides all of the functionality that comes with Advanced and Standard Bot Manager.
+Additionally, it provides:
+    -   Automatic bot detection using dedicated machine learning models tailored to your traffic profile.
+These models establish a baseline for normal website behavior and then compare all requests to this traffic pattern. <!--    -   Improved unknown bot detection and classification.-->
+    -   Bot detection through JA4 signatures.

 <Callout type="info">